Castleblayney: Hope family and after

-The 8th Duke of Newcastle-under-Lyne (1866-1941; previously known as Lord Francis Hope) sold his life interest in the castle and the estate in 1928, the same year he succeeding to the dukedom, short of cash and unable to access the capital endowed into his grandmother's monetary trusts.
-What remained of the estate was subsequently broken up and used, in part, for local political patronage.
-During 'The Emergency' (World War II), the old woods on the Black Island in Lough Muckno were cut down, and left as a for some time.
+The 8th Duke of Newcastle-under-Lyne (1866–1941; previously known as Lord Francis Hope) sold his life interest in the castle and the estate in 1928.

-Between 1919 and 1921, during the Anglo-Irish military hostilities over independence, the Castle was used as a barracks by the British Army.
+Between 1919 and 1921, during the Irish War of Independence, the Castle was used as a barracks by the British Army.
 For some time afterwards it functioned as a hospital, and from 1943 to 1974 it was occupied by Franciscan nuns who also managed an adjacent guesthouse.
 In the 1980s Monaghan County Council purchased both Hope Castle and its surrounding demesne or park.
 It then proceeded in the 1980s to demolish the large Italianate Victorian extension to the castle.
 The council also allowed the remaining Woodgate interiors to be ripped out at this time.

-After some years of neglect, the castle has been used for catering and hotel purposes set in what is now a Leisure Park with golf course.
-The current Castleblayney Golf Club adopted the Blayney family coat of arms, with its three nags' heads.
 In October 2010 the castle was burnt down in an arson attack.

-Rail services in the town ceased on New Year's Day 1960.

 On 7 March 1976, a bomb exploded in the town's main street, outside the Three Star Inn pub, killing one and injuring 17 others.
 The attack was one of several cross-border attacks linked to the Glenanne gang during the worst sectarian violence of The Troubles.